davidbarone/analytics-notebook/README.md

 // -> 'The sum of 2 and 3 is 5'.
 ```

 Alerts are not particularly useful.
 You'll want to direct results, tables, and visuals to the output pane to create reports, dashboards and other useful analytical output.
 Each output component is called a 'Visual'.
-Visuals are either data bound or static / non-data-bound.
+Visuals are either data bound or non-data-bound (static).

 To create a static visual, we use the Visual.html method.
 Paste the following into the code section, and run: